elainaglazer/dump/README.md

 ## 🚀 Deployment

-there's supabase so thats kinda annoying
+there's supabase so thats not recommended